Dreaming of becoming a coach, but not sure where to start?

 How to become a health and wellness coach

 Health coaching is HUGE.
-In 2018, MarketWatch estimated that the health coaching services market was a $6 billion industry.
+MarketWatch estimates that the global digital health market will be $504.4 billion in 20205.

 And no wonder: As a health coach, you help your clients stay healthy, something that most people need help with whether it’s to feel better, stay fit, or lose weight.